 You will not be moved back to the old scheme.
 This is because in 2014, everybody was moved into the CARE scheme, so there was no age discrimination.

-The judgment only applies to The Underpin regulations.
+The judgment only applies to The Underpin provisions.
 If you’re an active member, you will continue to accrue benefits under the CARE scheme.
 The Underpin is only calculated at retirement and the changes will not impact your pension until then.
 If you qualify, when you retire, we will need to calculate your pension under the scheme that was most beneficial for your individual circumstances.

 Some people will not be better off under the old scheme rules.
-The Government has been quick to reassure members that it will be an ‘upward’ lift.
+The government has been quick to reassure members that it will be an ‘upward’ lift.
 We will not simply decide your benefits should be calculated under the old scheme rules.

-We will need to compare what you would have got in both schemes and see which one would have been better off for you.
+We will need to compare what you would have got in both schemes and see which one would have been better for you.

 Will these changes apply to pensions in payment and deferred members?

 The consultation proposes that these changes will apply ‘retrospectively’.